Superbeast (film)

-Superbeast is a 1972 American horror film written and directed by George Schenck and starring Antoinette Bower, Craig Littler, Harry Lauter, Vic Díaz and Jose Romulo.
+Superbeast is a 1972 American-Philippine horror film written and directed by George Schenck and starring Antoinette Bower, Craig Littler, Harry Lauter, Vic Díaz and Jose Romulo.
 It was released on November 1, 1972, by United Artists.
 It was released as a double feature with Daughters of Satan.
 It was the last film to feature Harry Lauter, who retired in 1979 before his death in 1990.

 Plot

 A doctor finds a jungle laboratory, complete with mad scientist and genetic engineering experiments.

 Dr. Bill Fleming (Craig Littler) is experimenting on convicts and once they are driven mad with the experiments, they are sent into the jungle where they are hunted down by the project's financier, Stuart Victor (Harry Lauter).
 Pathologist Dr. Alix Pardee (Antoinette Bower) finds out about the project, is captured and held captive.
 But she manages to turn the tables on Dr. Fleming and Victor.

 In the Philippines, a desperate man takes an identity of a passenger and flies to the US.
 During the flight, the man becomes violent and it forces the plane to land in Guam.
 Once there, the man, who has now become deformed, is killed by security guards.
 After Dr. Alix Pardee examines the body, she becomes interested in his condition and decides to go to the Philippines to investigate.

 During the flight, she sits next to a man named Victor, where they exchange pleasantries.
 Later, she meets Victor again on a boat that's taking her to Pangan where another man with the same deformities was found.
 When Alix mentions Victor to the Captain, he claims there's no other American on board, and when she goes to his room, someone else is residing there.

 In Pangan, Alix is greeted by Dr. Raul Rojas, who's been studying that man and wants to investigate as well.
 They make their way to a remote village where the man was found.
 After interviewing a man who was shot, they take a dug out canoe downstream to where he said he saw the man.
 During the trip, they go over a high waterfall and Rojas is assumed killed.

 Alix wakes up in a bed in a plantation in the jungle.
 She is greeted by Dr. Bill Fleming.
 While looking outside, she recognizes Officer Diaz from Pangan as well as Victor, who is not happy that she's here.
 Fleming then shows her around.
 He explains that he's working on a serum that turns violent people normal, and that Diaz would supply him with the convicts he needed to do his genetic engineering experiments.
 He then admits that some of his test subjects relapse and become more violent.